 White Rabbit, located in a remodeled church on Dempsey Hill featuring European style favorites.
 After dinner, head up the hill for a chilled mojito at Margarita's.

-Singapore's hawker food stalls are legendary, serving up such favorites as Hainanese curry rice, chicken satay, pork chops with gravy.
+Singapore's hawker food courts are legendary, serving up such favorites as Hainanese curry rice, chicken satay, pork chops with gravy.
 With hundreds of hawker food spots all over Singapore. something interesting is often only a short stroll away.
 A few top choices to browse food stalls are:

 Old Airport Road Food Center (7 a.m. to 8:00 p.m.)